-On top of sound measuring may rise agreement and trust.
+On top of sound measuring, agreement and trust could rise.

 Apply only what is sane, not everything called great